ecrax/streamdeck/docs/quickstart.md

 ### Download

-- Go to the [GitHub releases](https://github.com/ecrax/streamdeck/releases) section and download the newest stable release on / for your phone.
+- Go to the [GitHub releases](https://github.com/ecrax/streamdeck/releases) section and download the newest stable release on/for your phone.

 - Download the Python script that comes with the newest stable release from the [GitHub releases](https://github.com/ecrax/streamdeck/releases) section.